 The screenings of 42nd Street, as live from the Theatre Royal Dury Lane have been rescheduled and we have a few tickets available.
 The legendary Broadway musical has been filmed at the Theatre Royal so you can see one of the favourite West End shows without leaving Bourne End.
 Final screening on 18th July at 18:30.

 Click here to read the COVID-19 restrictions for your safety that will apply at this screening.

-The screening originally on 30th Dec will now be on Sunday 13th June starting at 14:30
+The final screening will now be on Sunday 18th July starting at 18:30

 Seating will be limited as for the original dates and we will be following government requirements for Step 2 for these screenings.

 Tickets have already been sold for these screenings and we will contain ticket holders who will have the choice of attending or obtaining a refund.

 There are a few tables available so if you have not purchased tickets and would like to attend please click below to make a purchase.

 Stars: Bonnie Langford, Tom Lister, Clare Halse, Philip Bertioli, Jasna Ivir